How Long Does an Accident Stay on Your Insurance?

 Your Insurer's Lookback Window: 3 to 5 Years

-Progressive and GEICO typically look back three years for at-fault accidents; State Farm and Allstate commonly use a five-year window.
-Shopping at renewal and switching to a three-year-lookback carrier can save $1,565 each year for two years (a total of $3,129 over two years) by eliminating two extra years of surcharges.
+At Progressive and GEICO, the surcharge window closes after three years.
+State Farm and Allstate give an at-fault accident five years of rate impact.
+Shopping at renewal and switching to a three-year-lookback carrier eliminates two extra years of surcharges.
+At $1,565/year, that's $3,129 in total savings.
 The lookback window your insurer applies is the most controllable factor in your post-accident rate.

 trendingUp icon